CiscoDevNet/api-insights-openapi-rulesets/docs/doc-completeness.md

 ### error-status-code:  Missing Error Status Codes There should be at least one error status code either 4xx or 5xx (or default per the OpenAPI spec / search for Default Response)

-- Example here: there are no error codes, only 200 OK https://wwwin-github.cisco.com/stsfartz/oas_docs/blob/master/threatresponse/raw/iroh-enrich.20220324.json#L6698
+- There are no error codes, only 200 OK

 ## Reference Documentation Completeness